n0rb33rt/n0rb33rt/README.md

 <h1>Hi 👋, I'm Norbert</h1>
 <h3>A Java developer from Ukraine</h3>

-I am a Java developer with extensive experience in the Spring framework, including Spring Security, Spring MVC, Spring Boot, and Spring Data JPA with Hibernate.
+I'm a Java developer with extensive experience in the Spring framework, including Spring Security, Spring MVC, Spring Boot, and Spring Data JPA with Hibernate.
 I have a deep understanding of key concepts like dependency injection and inversion of control, which are fundamental to Spring.
-Additionally, I have knowledge of SQL for database operations and HTML, CSS for front-end development.
+Additionally, I have knowledge of SQL for database operations.
 I am also familiar with OAuth2 and JWT for authentication and authorization purposes.

+I'm excited to expand my horizons and delve into the world of microservices.
+This means harnessing tools like RabbitMQ for asynchronous communication, setting up Eureka Server for service discovery, and diving into the intricacies of OAuth2 and JWT for secure, distributed applications.
+I'm also keen on learning about containerization with Docker, orchestration with Kubernetes, and exploring microservices patterns and best practices.

 *   🌍  I'm based in Lviv, Ukraine
 *   ✉️  You can contact me at [n0rb3rt.work@gmail.com](mailto:n0rb3rt.work@gmail.com)